googleapis/google-cloud-cpp/ci/generate-markdown/README.md

 get newer versions of said image.

-Note that any change to the `google-cloud-cpp` contents, including changes to the README, doc/packaging.md, or any other documentation, starts the docker build almost from the beginning.
+Note that any change to the `google-cloud-cpp` contents, including changes to the `README.md`, `doc/packaging.md`, or any other documentation, starts the docker build almost from the beginning.
 This is working as intended, we want these scripts to simulate the experience of a user downloading `google-cloud-cpp` on a fresh workstation.